 A microservice-based application should not try to store the output stream of events or logfiles by itself, and not even try to manage the routing of the events to a central place.
 It should be transparent, meaning that each process should just write its event stream to a standard output that underneath will be collected by the execution environment infrastructure where it's running.
 An example of these event stream routers is Microsoft.Diagnostic.EventFlow, which collects event streams from multiple sources and publishes it to output systems.
-These can include simple standard output for a development environment or cloud systems like Application Insights, OMS (for on-premises applications), and Azure Diagnostics.
+These can include simple standard output for a development environment or cloud systems like Azure Monitor and Azure Diagnostics.
 There are also good third-party log analysis platforms and tools that can search, alert, report, and monitor logs, even in real time, like Splunk.